Judith Plaskow: Personal life

-Plaskow married rabbinics scholar Robert Goldenberg in 1967.
+Plaskow married rabbinical scholar Robert Goldenberg in 1967.
 They worked together at New York University, Concordia University, and Wichita State University.
 Their son, Alexander Goldenberg, was born in 1977.
 When she came out as a lesbian in 1984, she separated from Goldenberg.
 She has a nine year old (as of 2021) granddaughter.

 At the second meeting of B'not Esh in 1983, Plaskow realized she had fallen in love with Martha Ackelsberg, a member of B'not Esh and a government and women's studies professor at Smith College.
 After her separation from Goldenberg, she and Ackelsberg began a long distance relationship for thirty years before moving in together.
-They're still together today but have decided never to marry, rejecting the idea that rights should be tied to marriage in support of building intimate lives on one's own terms.
+They are still together today but have decided never to marry, rejecting the idea that rights should be tied to marriage in support of building intimate lives on one's own terms.

 Her lesbianism was an open secret in her social circles after she came out, but she didn't explicitly connect herself to lesbianism in academia immediately.
 Standing Again at Sinai's discussion of sexuality doesn't probe the author's lesbianism but she does use "our" when talking about homosexual identities.
 It was only when she published "Twice Blessed: On Being Lesbian or Gay and Jewish" that she labeled herself and it was read as a "lesbian treatise," even though much of the writing was taken from Standing Again at Sinai.
 The years following Standing at Sinai saw her write several essays on sexuality, four of which appear in The Coming of Lilith: Essays on Feminism, Judaism, and Sexual Ethics, 1972–2003, which was published in 2005.
 She says coming out increased her creativity and underlies her scholarship and views, even if her work isn't explicitly about her lesbianism.

 Plaskow credits her friends and colleagues with shaping and progressing her ideas about Jewish feminist theology.
 She met Carol P. Christ in 1969 when she was the only other woman in the theology program at Yale.
 Christ became a friend, editor, collaborator, and sounding board for Plaskow, a relationship they still have today.
 Christ guided Plaskow's dissertation and Plaskow says she couldn't have completed her degree without Christ's help.
 They've since worked together on many projects.
 Elizabeth Schüssler Fiorenza was also very influential to Plaskow.
 They founded the Journal of Feminist Studies in Religion (JFSR) together and she credits Schüssler Fiorenza's 1983 book, In Memory of Her with expanding her perception of Jewish women's history.
 The women of B'not Esh, including Ackelsberg, Marcia Falk, Drorah Setel, and Sue Levi Elwell also had a life-changing impact on Plaskow's development of a specifically Jewish feminist theology.